-A Quick Overview of Why Sleep is So Important
+Why Sleep is So Important to Weight Loss

 - Hormones that affect our body weight are regulated during sleep.
-These include hormones that regulate our digestion to allow us to properly absorb nutrients.
+This includes the hormones that regulate our digestion to allow us to properly absorb nutrients.

 - Mental cloudiness and fatigue are caused by a lack of sleep.